rogerdahl/uwatch2-client/README.md

 Automatically setting the MAC address by using a BLE scan is also supported.
 Since the MAC address for the watch is easily available by long tap on the main watch screen, this procedure is not typically necessary.
 It is also slow and unreliable.

-By default, scanning with gatttool requires root privileges.
+By default, scanning with gatttool requires root.
 Enable regular users to perform BLE scans with:

     $ setcap 'cap_net_raw,cap_net_admin+eip' `which hcitool`